 - How do we remember as individuals and forget as societies?

-- What personal story, cultural and collective memory mean, how we deal with those?
+- What personal, cultural and collective memory mean, how we deal with those?

 - Could our memory work bring no new traumas, but rather draws us together and brings peace and comfort?

 - Do we need memories today, does remembering brings us joy?

 - Is sharing memories a way to be authentic?

 - Might authenticity be just another myth?